v-cakoll/docs.it-it/docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-getparameters-method.md

  [in] Dimensione della matrice `params`.

  `pcParams`
- [in] Un puntatore a un `ULONG32` che riceve le dimensioni del buffer che è necessario per contenere i parametri.
+ [in] A pointer to a `ULONG32` that receives the size of the buffer that is required to contain the parameters.

  `params`
- [out] Puntatore al buffer che riceve i parametri.
+ [out] A pointer to the buffer that receives the parameters.

 ## <a name="return-value"></a>Valore restituito
- S_OK se il metodo ha esito positivo; in caso contrario, E_FAIL o qualche altro codice di errore.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisiti
- **Intestazione:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vedere anche